Aetopia/Stonecutter/README.md

     - To take advantage of "Improved Input Response", set `gfx_vsync` to `1` in `options.txt`.

-    - For a smooth & consistent experience considering capping your framerate, you may use:
+    - For a smooth & consistent experience, consider capping your framerate, you may use:

         - Driver Framerate Limiter